ScottWe/solidity-1/tutorials/5_client_data.md

 from client addresses to client data.
 In such cases we must summarize both the client addresses and the client data.

-In this post we will prove a simple invariant with client data.
+In this tutorial we will prove a simple invariant with client data.
 First, we extend the `Manager` bundle to use maps, and describe the property of interest.
 We then revisit network topology to better understand the impact of client data.
 Using this insight, we then work on summarizing the client data.
 Finally, we show how SmartACE applies this theory in practice, and then use it to verify our new property.

+**Note**: This tutorial assumes all commands are run from within the [SmartAce container](1_installation.md).
+All tutorial files are available within the container from the home directory.

 ## Extending Our Running Example